Sickle cell disease: Pathophysiology

-Under conditions of low oxygen concentration, HBS polymerises to form long strands within the red blood cell (RBC).
+When exposed to low oxygen concentrations, haemoglobin S polymerises into long strands within red blood cells (RBCs).
 These strands distort the shape of the cell and, after a few seconds, cause it to adopt an abnormal, inflexible, sickle-like shape.
-This process reverses when oxygen concentration is raised and the cells resume their normal biconcave disc shape.
+This process reverses when oxygen concentration is raised, and the cells resume their normal biconcave disc shape.
 If sickling takes place in the venous system, after blood has passed through the capillaries, it does not affect the organs, and the RBCs can unsickle when they become oxygenated in the lungs.
 Repeated switching between sickle and normal shapes damages the membrane of the RBC so that it eventually becomes permanently sickled.

 Normal red blood cells are quite elastic and have a biconcave disc shape, which allows the cells to deform to pass through capillaries.
-In sickle cell disease, low oxygen tension promotes red blood cell sickling and repeated episodes of sickling damage the cell membrane and decrease the cell's elasticity.
-These cells fail to return to normal shape when normal oxygen tension is restored.
+In sickle cell disease, low oxygen tension promotes red blood cell sickling and repeated sickling episodes damage the cell membrane and decrease the cell's elasticity.
+These cells fail to return to normal shape when oxygen tension is restored.
 As a consequence, these rigid blood cells are unable to deform as they pass through narrow capillaries, leading to vessel occlusion and ischaemia.

-Cells that have become sickled are detected as they pass through the spleen and are destroyed.
+Sickled cells are detected as they pass through the spleen and are destroyed.
 In young children with sickle cell disease, the accumulation of sickled cells in the spleen can result in splenic sequestration crisis.
-In this, the spleen becomes engorged with blood, depriving the general circulation of blood cells and leading to severe anemia.
+In this, the spleen becomes engorged with blood, depriving the general circulation of blood cells and leading to severe anaemia.
 The spleen initially becomes noticeably swollen, but the lack of a healthy blood flow through the organ culminates in scarring of the spleen tissues and eventually death of the organ, generally before the age of 5 years.

 The actual anaemia of the illness is caused by haemolysis, the destruction of the red cells, because of their shape.
-Although the bone marrow attempts to compensate by creating new red cells, it does not match the rate of destruction.
-Healthy red blood cells typically function for 90–120 days, but sickled cells only last 10–20 days.
+Although the bone marrow attempts to compensate by releasing new red cells, the rate of destruction exceeds this.
+Healthy red blood cells typically function for 90–120 days; however, sickled cells only last 10–20 days.

-The rapid breakdown of RBCs in sickle cell disease results in the release of free heme into the bloodstream, exceeding the capacity of the body's protective mechanisms.
-Although heme is an essential component of hemoglobin, it is also a potent oxidative molecule.
+The rapid breakdown of RBCs in sickle cell disease results in the release of free heme into the bloodstream, exceeding the body's protective mechanisms.
+Although heme is an essential component of haemoglobin, it is also a potent oxidative molecule.
 Free heme is also an alarmin – a signal of tissue damage or infection, which triggers defensive responses in the body and increases the risk of inflammation and vaso-occlusive events.